-Student Medical Withdrawal Policy
+Student Voluntary Medical Withdrawal Policy

 Purpose

 The University of Dayton is committed to the success of its students as well as the safety and welfare of its community.
-The University recognizes that a student may experience a medical or mental health condition or situation that significantly impairs his or her ability to function successfully or safely as a student and, because of that, may need to take some time away from the University.
+The University recognizes that a student may experience a medical or mental health condition or situation that significantly impairs their ability to function successfully or safely as a student and, because of that, may need to take some time away from the University.
 This policy sets forth the expectations in making determinations regarding a student’s medical withdrawal and conditions for return.

 Scope

-This policy applies to all students.
+This policy applies to all University of Dayton students.

 Policy History

-Effective Date: April 25, 2016
+I. Effective Date: April 25, 2016

+III.
 Policy History:

 • Approved in its original form: April 25, 2016